Lamayn Wilson

-Lamayn Wilson (born June 11, 1980) is an American professional basketball player who last played for ADA Blois Basket 41 of the LNB Pro B.
+Lamayn E Wilson (born June 11, 1980) is an American professional basketball player who last played for ADA Blois Basket 41 of the LNB Pro B.

 Playing career

 After finishing collegiate career at the Troy State, Lamayn started his pro career in Latvia with BK Skonto.
 It turned into efficient career as he later also played for teams in Russia, Germany, France, Italy, Ukraine, China, Turkey, Philippines, Puerto Rico, Georgia.

 During the 2007–08 season, he Wilson played for ASVEL Basket, where he averaged 17.1 points and 5.8 rebounds in ULEB Cup, helping the team to reach the elimination rounds.
 With ASVEL he also won French Cup.
 In the following season Wilson played in Euroleague for SLUC Nancy Basket.

 In 2010–11 season, he played key role in BC Budivelnyk success, which resulted in making quarterfinals of Eurocup and winning Ukrainian championship.
 For the 2011–12 season Lamayn signed with Czech Republic's ČEZ Basketball Nymburk, helping them to reach Eurocup playoffs and win domestic league title.

 On August 24, 2014, he signed with Ironi Nes Ziona B.C. from Israel.